 One fear many expats have over the holidays is being without extended family.
 Everyone wants to see their children and relatives and take the obligatory family photo.
 Why not follow the example of many Panamanians and invite everyone to the beach?

 Sand castles are just as much fun as snowmen, you can trade the hot chocolate for a piña colada, and there is no mess of wet mittens and boots to clean up.
-If you do plan to head to the beach, however, get there as early as possible.
-Hotels fill up fast and rates go up around year’s end.
+Hotels fill up fast and rates go up around year’s end, though, so it’s a good idea to get reservations in advance.

 In Panama, the classic meal on Christmas is arroz con guandú, usually served with pork.
 Guandú is a perennial legume that grows in the highlands of Panama, including many people’s gardens and, like so many dishes, is served with rice.
 The style of cooking varies from family to family.
 One tradition that spans across cultures—for unknown reasons—is fruitcake.
 Even in Panama, it is unavoidable.